software-mansion/protostar/website/docs/cli-reference.md

 Can be used instead of PROTOSTAR_ACCOUNT_PRIVATE_KEY env variable.
 #### `--signer-class STRING`
 Custom signer class module path.
+### `migrate-configuration-file`
+Migrate protostar.toml to the new version introduced in Protostar v0.5
 ### `remove`
 ```shell
 $ protostar remove cairo-contracts